 Home to Dalai Lama, Dharamshala is India’s own version of Lhasa!

 We travel the most when we learn something new.
 And we learn that NEW when we come to a place full of stories and inspiration.
 What we find in such places is that it is the sadness that makes the sun shine brighter, and it is the spirit of people that makes this world more beautiful.
 This applies to McLeodganj Dharamshala – a nondescript sleepy hamlet in the foothills of the Himalayas – in an absolute and unconditional sense.

 The sound of Buddhist prayers in Namgyal Monastery and the many friendly faces that I frequently stumbled upon there, often filled me with a sudden unanswerable sense – that I’ve been to this place before.

-I decided to visit McLeod Ganj to experience Tibetan Buddhist culture, as this place is now home to its government in exile and the revered Dalai Lama with his several thousand Tibetan people.
+I decided to visit this place to experience Tibetan Buddhist culture, as this place is now home to its government in exile and the revered Dalai Lama with his several thousand Tibetan people.
 And no wonder the city lives up to its tag of small Tibet and the “Little Lhasa”.

-It is like one of those inspiring places, where the exile and loss of its people are seen in the right light, doesn’t seem depressing at all.
+It is like one of those inspiring places, where the exile and loss of its people are seen in the right light, it doesn’t seem depressing at all.

 “The great courage is still, to gaze as squarely at the light as at death”